genki-kudo/Pocket-to-Concavity/README.md

   * pymol(2.5.2)

 ## Installation
-Download this source code from github, and set PATH in This directory.
+Download this source code from github, and set PATH in this directory.
 ``` git clone https://github.com/genki-kudo/Pocket-to-Concavity ```